Fl4gu1z0wsky/HEIG-VD_labo05_HTTP-infra/README.md

   ports:
     - "9000:9000"
 ```
 This container is based on the official Portainer image.
 It is configured to mount a Docker socket, with a data volume called portainer_data.
+This will let us connect to our local Docker containers and manage them easily.
 We also decide to use port 9000, so it will allow access to the Portainer web interface from a browser.
 To start our other containers and portainer we can run the following command :

 ```